rasmus-kirk/halo/documents/thesis/05-arith/05-spec.md

 $$

 - *notation*: note we use $k(t)$ to denote that the vectors are of uniform length per color.
 - *motivation*: Pre-Constraints act as a template for a sub-table for gadgets of the properad.
-This makes the instantiations of gates in the concrete circuit derivable from the properads; a single source of truth.
+This makes the instantiations of gates in the trace table derivable from the properads; a single source of truth.

 \begin{example} Pre-constraints for $\build{a + b}{}{}$ and $\build{a \times b}{}{}$.
 Let $\text{Add}^t, \text{Mul}^t: \Prpd$
 \end{example}